Frame-Platform/frame-site/src/content/docs/documentation/sdk.md

 - A combination of both text and image (e.g., an image with a caption)

-We developed Frame to be flexible in this regard, to allow developer to use our platform however it suits their embedding needs.
+We developed Frame to be flexible in this regard, to allow developers to use our platform however it suits their embedding needs.

 ## Installation